Criviere/os/Chapter3.md

 #Chapter 3#
 ***

 **Q 3.3:** Original versions of Apple’s mobile iOS operating system provided no means of concurrent processing.
 Discuss three major complications that concurrent processing adds to an operating system.

-  * **Answer:**
+  **Answer:**

   * Concurrent Systems:

     * `Concurrent systems are those which support the concept of executing more than one applications or processes at the same time.
-Here the proc- esses running can be either a duplicate of each other or simply two di- fferent processes in all.`
+Here the processes running can be either a duplicate of each other or simply two different processes in all.`

-      * `The main motive behind going for concurreny lies beneath reducing the overall execution time that may be required in executing a series of pro- cesses individually.`
+    * `The main motive behind going for concurreny lies beneath reducing the overall execution time that may be required in executing a series of processes individually.`

   * Complications with Concurrency:

     Concurrency may reduce the overall processing time for some situations, but it has few of its complications as well.
 Three major complications that con-